 Swede 55 became slightly wider, got a little more freeboard and offers full headroom below the stretched cabin.
 Recessed between the main and aft cabin the cockpit is safe as aboard a comfy motorsailor.
 It is nice to have a couple a metres behind in high seas.

 Thanks to its lenght Swede 55 is remarkably easy running and fast.
 Her slim lines offer soft motion in a seaway.
-The distance between keel and rudder provides excellent directional stability.
+The distance between keel and rudder provides good directional stability.
 The balanced rudder gives responsive control.

 The time aboard is spent mostly in the comfortable and safe cockpit: be it sailing, relaxing, chatting or dining.